rossedward-arch/ml-generative-energy-design/learning_roadmap/01_foundation/01_progress_log.md

 **Reflections & Insights**:
 * Gained clarity on the importance of **data types** in Python; operations differ significantly between numeric and string types.
 This foundational understanding is critical for accurate data handling in energy simulation, where numerical precision and unit consistency are paramount.
 * The interactive REPL was highly effective for immediate feedback and solidifying syntax, reinforcing the iterative nature of programming.
-* **Connection to Project**: A strong grasp of basic data types is fundamental for representing and processing building parameters (e.g., temperature as `float`, material properties as `str`, occupancy status as `bool`) within an energy simulation or ML model.
+* **Connection to Project**: A strong understanding of basic data types is fundamental for representing and processing building parameters (e.g., temperature as `float`, material properties as `str`, occupancy status as `bool`) within an energy simulation or ML model.

 **Challenges**:
 * Initially confused by implicit type conversion in certain contexts; needed to explicitly practice `int()`, `float()`, `str()` conversions.